A sync job contains the following settings for syncing a set of SIS classes to Google Classroom.

 - Description (option, rarely used)

 If your classes are organized by bell schedule period, it's recommended to use the word "Period " followed by the field for class period in your Class Name field (as shown above).

 Step 3: Job scope & rules

 Verify the initial view of classes to be synced.
-Clicking on the green button, will load a preview of all classes according to the mapping in the previous step.
+Clicking on the green button will load a preview of all classes according to the mapping in the previous step.
 This number should be the same as the number of unique class sections that exist in your data export file.
 If this number is dramatically off, the likely culprit is that your alias construction is incorrect and will need to be revised before you can proceed.

 Step 4: Update Preferences

-These settings determine whether to add and remove students in linked Google Classroom Classes based on SIS data, and whether to notify teachers of roster changes made by Little SIS.
-In general, these should all be selected.
+These settings determine whether to add and remove students in linked Google Classroom Classes based on SIS data.
+In general, these should both be selected.
 In some cases, where you may suspect lags in your SIS source data, you may consider disabling the “Remove non-SIS-enrolled students” option.

-We have begun recommending that you leave the "Remove" option unchecked in order to allow teachers to have greater control of their rosters in situations that may warrant having students in a Classroom who are not enrolled in the class in the SIS, or in a situation where a student may be removed from a class overnight, but the teacher needs additional time to access their coursework in order to close out their grades.
+We also recommend leaving the "Remove" option unchecked in order to allow teachers to have greater control of their rosters in situations that may warrant having students in a Classroom who are not enrolled in the class in the SIS, or in a situation where a student may be removed from a class overnight, but the teacher needs additional time to access their coursework in order to close out their grades.